 Present & Correct

-“I’m a sucker for stationary and this tiny old-fashioned shop has all the trinkets — pens, letters, envelopes — and other little things I love.
-I always buy a lot of small items here.”
+“I’m a sucker for stationery and this tiny old-fashioned shop has all the trinkets — pens, letters, envelopes — and other little things I love.
+I always buy a lot of small items there.”

 William Morris Gallery